Speech2Phone: A Novel and Efficient Method for Training Speaker Recognition Models: Proposed Method: Speech2Phone

-In the open-set scenario, the superiority of fully connected models is noticeable.
-This is because they are able to generalize better for new speakers and proved to be less prone to overfitting in the chosen task.
-Furthermore, it is clear that the KNN is superior to a neural network in deciding which speaker the embedding belongs to.
-The fully convolutional model also showed promising results with a performance 12.53\% below the fully connected model.
-Experiment 4a presented the highest value for R2 metric indicating that there is a high correlation between the expected MFCC and the predicted MFCC, that is, the model can efficiently reconstruct the pronunciation of the phoneme /a/ in the speaker's voice.
+In the open-set scenario, the superiority of the fully connected model (Experiment 1) is noticeable.
+This is because they are able to generalize better for new speakers and have proven to be less prone to overfitting for the task.
+In addition, the fully connected model was able to maintain very close accuracy in the closed-set scenario (77.50\%), compared to the open-set scenario (76.96\%), while the other models had a great drop in performance.
+On the other hand, the fully convolutional model (Experiment 2) also showed promising results with a performance 12.53\% below the fully connected model.